In this article, I will provide you with the best 1200 calories Indian diet plan for weight loss, along with some amazing tips.

 Which is why they never lose weight.
-It is normal that you may feel hungry on weight loss diet but how you deal with it can make it or break it.
+It is normal that you may feel hungry on a weight loss diet but how you deal with it decides your weight loss success.

 Therefore it is always a good idea to stock up healthy snacks for these cravings and hunger between meals.

 Healthy Diet Planning: Balanced Diet Chart